Kat Abughazaleh: Launch

 On March 24, 2025, Abughazaleh announced that she would enter the Democratic primary election for Illinois's 9th congressional district seat, which has been held by Jan Schakowsky, a Democrat and a member of the Congressional Progressive Caucus, since 1999.
 At that time, Schakowsky had not yet announced whether she would seek re-election in 2026.
 Abughazaleh says she decided to run following Trump's second inauguration, in response to Democrats "clapping politely" and Democratic leadership's "culture of giving up".
 She also said she chose to run because Schakowsky, like many incumbent Democrats in safe districts, had not faced a primary challenger for many years.

 Shortly after announcing her run, Abughazaleh stated that she was attempting "a new type of campaign".
 Abughazaleh said that the campaign would reject corporate donations and "the influence of the ultra-wealthy", and instead rely on grassroots donors and free public events, and work with mutual aid groups and local businesses.
 For example, the entry fee for her campaign launch was a box of sanitary products, which were donated to a Chicago nonprofit for distribution among low-income communities.
 Her other campaign events have included a knitting circle at a bar in Evanston.
-Abughazaleh has stated her campaign intends to spend its funds on "trying to help meet people's material needs" and informational services such as "know your rights" wallet cards, as well as local public service projects that also serve as "office hours", such as beach and neighborhood cleanups.
-She contrasts her strategy with "a bunch of bullshit ads that are produced by consultants who haven't won an election since the 90s".
+Abughazaleh stated her campaign intended to spend its funds on "trying to help meet people's material needs" and informational services such as "know your rights" wallet cards, as well as local public service projects that also serve as "office hours", such as beach and neighborhood cleanups.
+She contrasted her strategy with "a bunch of bullshit ads that are produced by consultants who haven't won an election since the 90s".
+Abughazaleh's campaign has been described in reporting as relying heavily on social media engagement and small-donor fundraising, with an emphasis on digital outreach and grassroots organizing rather than traditional consultant-driven campaign structures.

-As of May 2025, if elected, Abughazaleh would be the youngest woman, the first Gen Z woman, and the second Palestinian-American woman (after Rashida Tlaib) ever elected to Congress.
+If elected, Abughazaleh would have been the youngest woman, the first Gen Z woman, and the second Palestinian-American woman (after Rashida Tlaib) ever elected to Congress.

 The campaign's Federal Election Commission filing stated that the first week's contributions totaled over $378,000, none from PACs, with an average contribution of approximately $32.
 Her campaign in the first quarter of 2025 outraised Schakowsky's.
 In mid-April, local high school teacher David Abrevaya announced that he was considering running in the primary as well.